SocialTodo/backend/README.md

-# backend
-Django Backend
+# Django Backend

-This is the branch that I am setting up the facebook models and todolist models on, the social_todo app is to be deleted and replaced with facebook_users and todo_lists
+This is a backend built in django for the Social ToDo app.
+It supports basic logging in of users and querying friends, and storing a user's todolists.